kesondrakey/kesondrakey.github.io/test5.md

     padding: 10px 15px;
     border-radius: 4px;
     text-align: center;
-    display: block; /* This ensures it takes the full width */
+    display: inline-block; /* This ensures it takes the full width */
     margin: auto;   /* This will center the button if it's not full width */
     width: 100%;    /* This sets the button to take the full width of its parent container */
     line-height: 40px;